What is the Best Island to Visit in Hawaiʻi?

 Molokai

 Molokai is the best island in Hawaiʻi for a quiet vacation, meaning few tourists and an authentic small-town Hawaiʻi experience.
-Furthermore, Molokai is all about making your own adventure.
+That said, Molokai is all about making your own adventure.
 From the trails to the beaches, the restaurants, and more, you’re not going to see a lot of people on Molokai compared to the other islands.

 For this reason, if you like a slow, do-it-yourself vacation, Molokai may be for you!